 Trackable data

-A dedicated diagnostic code means CHG reactions are recorded, counted, and visible — not absorbed into catch-all categories where patterns disappear.
+A dedicated diagnostic code means reactions are recorded, counted, and visible — not absorbed into catch-all categories where patterns disappear.

 Safer intake